FREQUENTLY ASKED QUESTIONS

 We provide a care room that can be used during a show from the doors open time until the event ends.

 This is a private room located just off reception at Entrance B - if you would like to use this room please contact a steward who will check on availability and arrange access.

-You access the venue for the floor standing area in exactly the same way as you do if you had purchased a seat.
+You access the venue for both the standing & seating areas in exactly the same way.

 The venue is divided between Red, Green & Blue coloured doors.
 To ensure customers are evenly distributed between all three of these entrances all tickets purchased from the venue box office state on the tickets which colour door to enter through.